James-Burch/Project2-CI/README.md

 ## Credits
 - Thanks to Alan my mentor for guiding me throughout this project and helping me find the source of the errors and bugs in my code and not just giving me a fix for it straight away.
 - Thanks to my fellow students who have been kind enough to give pointers with my code and help me with some errors along the way.
-- All of the images were sourced from Google or free sites for people to share their images in high resolution.
+- All of the images were sourced from Google or free sites for people to share their images in high resolution (gettyimages is where the majority were sourced from).
 - Chat GPT was used to create a list of super cars and assign the correct power, price and topspeed to save myself time having to research and input each car individually.
 - I used W3 schools to help with some javascript code to get the basic structure it needed to be written in so that I could tailor it to my needs.
 - All of the HTML, CSS and functional JS was written by myself, the info.js array as mentioned had all of the correct info dded by ChatGPT for speed, but it did not write any of my code.